SlaterJamesSmith/epicodus-bootcamp/01-react-fundamentals/help-queue/README.md

 1. Install Node.js on local machine.

-2. Clone repository and navigate to `webpack-project`.
+2. Clone repository and navigate to `01-react-fundamentals/help-queue`.

 3. Run `npm install` to load required packages.